lkoepsel/microserver/README.md

 ...files
 ```

 All mpbuild files *files_vN.txt* have been tested and load properly.
+I've added `async def` to all web functions in the 7th version *light_leds_v7* per the documentation.
+The recommendation stated it could increase performance.
+It does appear to do so, though I haven't done explicit timing.

 ## Introduction
 The contents of this folder enable a simple web page offering the ability to turn LED's on or off.
 The page is served by a small web server called [microdot](https://github.com/miguelgrinberg/microdot), which was written for [MicroPython](), running on a Pico W. This demo is intended to serve as a simple iterative example as to how to develop a user-facing webpage running on the Pico W.